 Generally, cheaper sea scallops will have plumping agents added, and those will keep the scallops from searing properly.
 Look for scallops without additives.

 I like the frozen, all natural sea scallops at Trader Joe’s.

-Overnight Refrigerator Thaw: Remove scallops from packaging, and thaw in a bowl in the refrigerator overnight.
+Option one is to thaw the scallops overnight in the refrigerator.
+Remove scallops from the packaging and thaw in a bowl in the refrigerator overnight.

 Making Seared Scallops with Wine Sauce